skylight-hq/skylight.digital/pages/toolkits/content_guide/11_technical_and_interface_writing.md

 * Still have questions?
 Ask in #general.

-If your work relates to several other documents, pick the most important ones or gather the links in a section at the bottom
+If your work relates to several other documents, pick the most important ones or gather the links in a section at the bottom.